citrusvanilla/surferdetection/README.md

 * Leaky RELUs, Local Response Normalization, decaying learning rate

 ## Model Architecture
-The model in this demo is a multi-layer architecture consisting of alternating convolutions and nonlinearities.
+The model in this demo is a multi-layer architecture consisting of alternating convolutions and non-linearities.
 These layers are followed by fully connected layers leading into a softmax classifier.
-The model follows the architecture described by [Alex Krizhevsky](https://papers.nips.cc/paper/4824-imagenet-classification-with-deep-convolutional-neural-networks.pdf).
+The model follows closely the architecture described by [Alex Krizhevsky](https://papers.nips.cc/paper/4824-imagenet-classification-with-deep-convolutional-neural-networks.pdf).

 This model achieves a peak performance of about 95% accuracy in about an hour on a CPU.